Compare Merchant Cash Advance Quotes

 3. Minimal credit requirements

 There’s the benefit of the ease of qualification.
 Since repayment is tied to future sales, funders focus less on credit scores and more on the cash flow history of the business.
-Typically, the businesses that have been operating for at least 6 months with consistent sales or receivables, are good candidates for this financing option.
+Typically, the businesses that have been operating for at least 6 months with consistent sales or receivables are good candidates for this financing option.

-4. Cost and fees
+4. Costs and fees

 The cost of selling future receivables is usually structured using a factor rate.
 This is a fixed multiplier applied to the advance amount.
 For example, if the factor rate is 1.3 and the business receives a £50,000 advance, the total amount to be repaid is £65,000 (50,000 x 1.3).